KDE/sink/docs/applicationdomaintypes.md

 The purpose of these domain types is strictly to be the interface and the types are not meant to be used by applications directly, or to be restricted by any other specifications (such as ical).
 By nature these types will be part of the evolving interface, and will need to be adjusted for every new property that an application accesses.

 ### Application Domain Types
-This is a proposed set of types that we will need to evolve into what we actually require.
-Hierarchical types are required to be able to query for a result set of mixed types.
+This is the currently defined set of types.
+Hierarchical types are required to be able to query for a result set of mixed types, but are not necessarily structured as such in the inheritance model.

 * Entity
     * Domain Object